EdgeNet-project/edgenet-project.github.io/client_deployment.md

 "set and forget" approach taken when running a server.
 This tutorial thus focuses on how to launch and control a client on EdgeNet.

+# What You Will Do and What You Will Learn
 This tutorial steps you through the creation and deployment of a client on EdgeNet, which you then control in each of three ways:
 * via remote login